USS Defiant: Depiction

 Benjamin Sisko helped design the Defiant, which was conceived as a prototype vessel to counter the Borg.
 Sisko receives command of the Defiant in 2370 to make contact with the Dominion in the show's third-season premiere.
 Unlike most Starfleet ships, the Defiant is built for combat rather than science and exploration.
 The Defiant remains attached to Deep Space Nine under Sisko's command for the remainder of the series, carrying the crew on missions beyond the space station.
 It appears briefly in Star Trek: First Contact under the command of Worf where it's left badly damaged and the crew has to evacuate to the Enterprise-E after life support fails.
 The Breen destroy the Defiant during the show's finale arc.
 Starfleet gives Sisko command of a new ship of the same class, the USS Sao Paulo, of which he is given special dispensation to change the name and registry to be the same as the previous Defiant.
 The Defiant is seen briefly in the Star Trek: Picard third season episode "The Bounty", out-of-commission and docked at Starfleet's Fleet Museum.
-It's also amongst the ships that fall under the control of the living construct in Star Trek: Prodigy's two-part season one finale "Supernova."
+It is also amongst the ships that fall under the control of the living construct in Star Trek: Prodigy's two-part season one finale "Supernova."

 The Defiant also appears in numerous spin-off books, comics, and video games.